Official: Man killed by police had 2 toy replica guns

-SAN FRANCISCO (AP) — The man fatally shot by police officers at the San Francisco International Airport was carrying two toy replica guns, an official said Friday.
+SAN FRANCISCO — The man fatally shot by police officers at the San Francisco International Airport was carrying two toy replica guns, an official said Friday.

 San Mateo County District Attorney Steve Wagstaffe, who initially took over the investigation because the airport is in his county, told The San Francisco Chronicle that the man was carrying two airsoft guns without the orange tips that helps differentiate them from real guns.